Marremelad/TheOOPHotel/README.md

 # The OOP Hotel 🏢

 ## Description
 This is a group project made by me and my [classmate](https://github.com/Anton-Dahlstrom).
-The application features simple hotel booking system in the console.
+The application features a simple hotel booking system in the console.

 ### Features
 * Display the users booking information based on given parameters.